elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promises-chaining.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> A thenable in JavaScript is an class, object, or function with a then() method, which can be used in promise chains.
+Promises are a specific type of thenable, adhering to the Promise/A+ specification.
+</div><br />
-  <div><strong>Interview Response:</strong> A “thenable” object is an arbitrary object that has a method .then.
+  <div><strong>Technical Response:</strong> A “thenable” object is an arbitrary object that has a method .then.
 It gets treated the same way as a promise.
 The idea is that 3rd-party libraries may implement “promise-compatible” objects of their own.
 They can have an extended set of methods and be compatible with native promises, because they implement .then.
 This feature allows us to integrate custom objects with promise chains without having to inherit from Promise.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />